Other energy companies reviews

 Ovo Energy customer

-Ovo is among the fastest-growing independent energy suppliers in Britain and has gained 150,000 customers in the past year.
-Probably because of its rapid growth, its call-waiting time to speak to customer services is longer than some other small suppliers.
+Ovo Energy is among the fastest-growing independent energy suppliers in Britain.
+This might help explain why its call waiting time to speak to customer services was comparable to some of the Big Six suppliers (such as Npower), rather than some other small suppliers.

 Ovo Energy prices